CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/decrypt-directory.md

 In practice automatized decryption process requires two
 functionalities:

-  1. Constucting a loop that finds encrypterd files and executes decryption command.
+  1. Constructing a loop that finds encrypted files and executes decryption command.

   2. A method that automatically provides the decryption password to